-Table 20 Regional Target-Funded Roadway Project Metrics Related to Capacity Management and Mobility Performance
+Table 20Regional Target-Funded Roadway Project Metrics Related to Capacity Management and Mobility Performance

-Metric Value Projects that overlap unreliable NHS segments and that will improve roadway signalization or geometry a 9 projects Projects that overlap any NHS segments and that will improve roadway signalization or geometry a 19 projects Net reduction in vehicle hours of delay per day b 14,800 hours reduced per day Net reduction in vehicle hours of delay per day for projects that overlap the NHS b 11,900 hours reduced per day Miles of new sidewalks added 18 miles Lane miles of new bicycle accommodations and shared-use paths 66 lane miles Projects that improve intermodal connections or access to transit 31 projects

-Note: The group of projects reflected in this table does not include the Green Line Extension, Community Transportation/Parking/Clean Air and Mobility investments, or Middlesex 3 TMA support.
+Metric Value Projects that overlap unreliable NHS segments and that will improve roadway signalization or geometry a 9 projects Projects that overlap any NHS segments and that will improve roadway signalization or geometry a 19 projects Net reduction in vehicle hours of delay per day b 14,800 hours reduced per day Net reduction in vehicle hours of delay per day for projects that overlap the NHS b 11,900 hours reduced per day Miles of new sidewalks added 18 miles Lane miles of new bicycle accommodations and shared-use paths 66 lane miles Projects that improve intermodal connections or access to transit 31 projects Note: The group of projects reflected in this table does not include a Transportation/Parking/Clean Air and Mobility investments, or Midd a The MPO identified reliable and unreliable segments on the NHS time reliability performance thresholds. b Calculations for reduced daily vehicle delay were conducted for a Infrastructure roadway projects that were included in the air quality Ilesex 3 TMA support. using the 2017 NPMRDS federal travel set of projects that exclude two Major